 Hancock Lecture Complementary Programming

-Details:The Hancock Lecture Advisory Committee presents In Their Own Words, which seeks to expose the thoughts, feelings and perspectives of the Black experience on campus in the words of its students.
+Details:The Hancock Lecture Advisory Committee presented In Their Own Words, which seeks to expose the thoughts, feelings and perspectives of the Black experience on campus in the words of its students.

 When: January 2018

-Details: Join us for a free screening of The Hallmark of Tolerance, a film written and directed by U of T student Ayisha Lineo Gariba.
-A post-screening discussion will take place Bukama Muntu, UTSC student and Hancock Lecture Advisory Committee member featuring the films’s director, Justice Huyer of the Black Students Association and other special guests.
+Details: A free screening of The Hallmark of Tolerance, a film written and directed by U of T student Ayisha Lineo Gariba was presented, with a post-screening discussion between Bukama Muntu, UTSC student and Hancock Lecture Advisory Committee member and the films’s director, Justice Huyer of the Black Students Association and other special guests.

 When: Tues., Jan.
 16, 2018, 6:30-8 pm

-Details: Hart House Conversations continues the dialogue around the Black experience and education sparked by Chizoba Imoka this year’s hancock Lecture speaker.
+Details: Hart House Conversations continued the dialogue around the Black experience and education sparked by Chizoba Imoka this year’s hancock Lecture speaker.

 When: Mon., Jan.
 29, 2018, 3-4 pm

 Details: We all strive to be more mindful of self, but how do racialized students manage to balance care of self in all they do amidst the spectre of racism in their work, school and civic life.

 Hancock Lecture moderator Kofi Hope presented an energizing workshop seeking to provide the tools and supports necessary for an inclusive self-care package.